 Renting a villa is almost the equivalent of living in a new home for a short time.
-Private spaces are present both inside and outside the property.
+Private spaces (to call your own) are present both inside and outside the property.
 Our villas come with a patio and pool area so that you can have your own private getaway.
-Villa sizes can range from one bedroom romantic villas for two to 7+ bedrooms perfect for a large family or friend gathering.
+Villa sizes can range from one bedroom romantic cottages for two to 7+ bedrooms perfect for a large family or friend gathering.
 Enjoy your group in a private setting and choose to go out to restaurants if you find yourself in a social mood!

 For the most part, resorts provide bed, bathroom, and desk areas.
 You’re expected to eat out for every single meal.
 Take control of your vacation by cooking up a storm in your own villa.
 This property type usually comprises large residences, which means that a kitchen is almost always included.
 There is a barbecue on the patio of each villa to enhance your cooking experience.
 Stock the refrigerator on the first day to save money on meals throughout the trip.